jskov/fedora-iot-reverse-proxy/README.md

-# Home Assistant RPM for Fedora IOT
+# Reverse Proxy RPM for mada.dk on Fedora IOT

 [![Copr build status](https://copr.fedorainfracloud.org/coprs/jskov/iot-assistant/package/assistant/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/jskov/iot-assistant/package/assistant/)

 I use this RPM for layering in Fedora IOT.

-It runs [Home Assistant](https://www.home-assistant.io/) in a [Podman Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) with a preliminary service to fix the integration with the system (user setup and USB access).
+It runs [nginx](https://nginx.org/) in a [Podman Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) with a preliminary service to fix the integration with the system (user setup).

 >[!NOTE]
 >This project is Open Source.
 But I am not interested in providing support or help in any form.
 >You are welcome to fork it though!

 # Dev notes

 ## Build RPM